AlbaSly/SimpleWebStoreTemplate/README.md

 # SimpleWebStoreTemplate
-Web Store template using html and css
+Web Store layout using html and css